Golla-Rosa/react-package/README.md

+npm package to simplify the use of grid.

+ I do not mantain it as was an experiment

-System created to ease the use of css layouts in react apps.
+System created to ease the use of grid layouts in react apps.

 # Install